mehdi-karimi-math/Library-for-Modern-Convex-Optimization/Hyperbolic Programming/README.md

   ```
   There is a varaible `short_version`, which is set to `true` by default.
 This generates shortened versions of the tables.
 To generate the full tables reported in the paper, set: `short_version = false;`.
 Note that some
   larger benchmark instances may require up to approximately 4000 seconds to complete.
 - **Output Files**: The generated tables will be saved as separate text files (in LaTeX format) inside the `Hyperbolic Programming` folder.
+Two generated figures will also be saved in the same folder.
 - **Reproducing Table 2 (DDS vs. Frank–Wolfe)**: To reproduce Table 2, download the Frank–Wolfe (FW) implementation from: [https://github.com/bflourenco/dfw_projection](https://github.com/bflourenco/dfw_projection).
  Place the folder `solver` inside the `Hyperbolic Programming` directly before running the `Create_Tables_Paper.m` file.
 - Table 1 includes results from DDS 2.2.
 This older version is not included in the current repository.
 Those results were generated separately using DDS 2.2.